CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 _Likely_ engagements in the next couple years or so, mainly because I was chosen but the conference was canceled
-(or moved online too many timezones away),
+(or moved online too many timezones away, or various other reasons),
 include:

 | Conference || Topic(s) |